axpaul/Fusion360-NoseCone-Generator/README.md

 2. In **Autodesk Fusion 360**, navigate to the **Utilities** tab > **Add-ins** > **Scripts and Add-ins**.
 3. Click the **Scripts** tab and then the **Create** button.
 4. Name it `OgiveGenerator`.
-5. An editor window will open (VS Code or similar).
+5. An editor window will open.
 Replace the default code with the content of `OgiveGenerator.py`.
-6. Save the file and return to Fusion 360.
+6. Save and return to Fusion 360.
-7. Select the script in the list and click **Run**.
+7. Select the script and click **Run**.

 ## Usage

 1. Launch the script.
 2. Select the **Nose Cone Type** from the dropdown menu.
 3. Enter the **Length** and **Base Diameter** (in mm).
-4. Set the **Precision** (number of points). *Recommendation: Use 50+ points for Von Kármán profiles.*
+4. Set the **Precision** (number of points).
 5. Click **OK**.
-A sketch will be created at the origin of the active component.
+A closed sketch will be created at the origin.
-6. Use the **Revolve** tool in Fusion 360, selecting the generated profile and the X-axis as the axis of revolution.
+6. Use the **Revolve** tool in Fusion 360 with the X-axis as the axis of revolution.

-## Technical Details

-The script implements standard aerodynamic equations for nose cone design as documented in aerospace literature and [Wikipedia](https://en.wikipedia.org/wiki/Nose_cone_design).

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+---
+*Created for the rocketry community.*